-Stroma is the tissue just below the surface of an organ.
-It is a type of connective tissue that helps hold the other parts of the organ together.
+Stroma is the connective tissue just below the surface of an organ.
+Stroma is a special type of tissue that helps hold the other parts of the organ together.

-Stroma is made up of cells that give the tissue its strength and shape, blood vessels that bring nutrients to the tissue, and lymphatic channels that remove excess fluid and waste.
+Stroma is made up of cells that give the tissue its strength and shape.
+Many of these cells are called fibroblasts and pathologists often describe them as spindle cells because they are long and thin.
+The stroma also includes blood vessels that bring nutrients to the tissue and lymphatic channels that remove excess fluid and waste.